-- (1) The party must make a written complaint to the ADR Program Director.
-If the ADR Program Director cannot resolve the complaint informally, - (2) The written complaint will be forwarded to the Supervising Civil Judge.
-The panel member must answer the complaint in writing, and a copy of that answer will be given to the person or people making the complaint.
-If the complaint remains unresolved, - (3) The Supervising Civil Judge and ADR Program Director will convene a review panel to consider the complaint.
+- (1) The party must make a written complaint to the ADR Program Director. - (2) If the ADR Program Director cannot resolve the complaint informally, the written complaint will be forwarded to the Presiding Judge or, at the Presiding Judge's discretion the Supervising Civil Judge.
+The panel member must answer the complaint in writing, and a copy of that answer will be given to the person or people making the complaint. - (3) If the complaint remains unresolved, the Presiding Judge or Supervising Civil Judge and ADR Program Director will convene a review panel to consider the complaint.
 If the Supervising Judge finds the complaint to be valid, he/she may reprimand the panel member, suspend the panel member until he/she has completed additional training, or remove the panel member from one or all of the Court's ADR Program panels.